guilopesn/sftpfilesync/README.md

 	Note: Leave blank to do not ignore any files in source.

 #### filesyncjob.jobindex.destination
-	Must especify the remote path to where the source files should be synchronized.
+	Must specify the remote path to where the source files should be synchronized.
 	Example: /test

 #### filesyncjob.jobindex.overwriteondestination
 	Must be seted to true or false to overwrite or not the file on destination in case of already exists.
 	Example: false

-#### filesyncjob.jobindex.type
+#### filesyncjob.jobindex.isdifferential
-	Must be seted to FULL or DIFFERENTIAL.
+	Must be seted to true or false.
 The behaviors for each one will be as follows:

-		- FULL - Synchronize all files from source to destination, even when was already synchronized;
+		- false - Synchronize all files from source to destination, even when was already synchronized;
-		- DIFFERENTIAL - Synchronizes only source files that have not yet been synchronized with the destination.
+		- true - Synchronizes only source files that have not yet been synchronized with the destination.

-	Note: If the type is set to DIFFERENTIAL, a file whose name will be composed of job name (Defined in the filesyncjob.jobindex.name parameter) + the .syncjobcontrolfile extension will be created.
+	Note: If the type is set to true, a file whose name will be composed of job name (Defined in the filesyncjob.jobindex.name parameter) + the .syncjobcontrolfile extension will be created.
 This file is created on the first run of the job, or if it does not exist.
-	If the file is not found by the job, or in case of first execution of this job, a FULL job will be executed.
+	If the file is not found by the job, or in case of first execution of this job, a complete job will be executed.

 # Execution